nickyhajal/world-domination-summit/_content/foundation.md

 <p class="color-blue">Fit with Scholarships for Real Life Program</p>

 * Does the project serve others and create community?
 * What is the applicant’s experience with the identified problem and community involved?
 * Has the applicant identified a list of goals to complete the project?

+<div class="foundation-criteria-sustainability foundation-criteria"></div>

+<p class="color-green">Sustainability</p>

+* How will the project involve and inspire others?
+* Without a scholarship, how does the applicant intend to move forward on the proposed solution?

 <div class="foundation-criteria-implementation foundation-criteria"></div>